Kunstmaan/BootstrapCK4-Skin/README.md

 The BootstrapCK-Skin is a skin for [CKEditor4](http://ckeditor.com/) based on [Twitter Bootstrap3](http://getbootstrap.com/) styles.

 [Sass](http://sass-lang.com/) is used to rewrite the editor's styles and [Grunt](http://gruntjs.com/) to be able to watch, convert and minify the sass into css files.
-These files aren't really needed for the use of the skin, but handy if you want to make some adjustments to it.
+These files aren't really needed for the simple use of the skin, but handy if you want to make some adjustments to it.

 For more information about skins, please check the [CKEditor Skin SDK](http://docs.cksource.com/CKEditor_4.x/Skin_SDK) documentation.